5 Best Sump Pump Alternatives- Check Out Now!

 French drain

-French drains are popular and count at the top of sump pump alternatives.
-Rather than actively pumping water from the basin as the water level increases, french drains passively drain water away from the house, reducing the need for a sump pump.
+I found French drains to be an excellent alternative to consider since, instead of strongly pumping water from the basin as the water level rises, it passively drains water away from the house, reducing the need for a sump pump.

 Landscaping